 Student surveys are conducted regularly at TU Graz.
 These surveys are especially important to get an overall impression of the situation of our students and we encourage you to participate there.
 Such a survey of first-year students (or every two years of all students) takes place annually in May/June.

-See also > tu4u.tugraz.at/go/stusu-enYou would also like to support the research of your fellow students?
+You would also like to support the research of your fellow students?
 Subscribe to a mailing list at > mlist.tugraz.at/mailman/listinfo/student.survey, where students can call for participation in surveys for their theses.